The following entry is a record in the “Catalogue of Catastrophe” – a list of failed or troubled projects from around the world.

 Cost : Unknown for now, but potentially in the billions.

 In the most powerful nation on earth you would assume that if you’re in a major city, it would be safe to drink the tap water.
 If you’re in Flint Michigan, you’d be wrong.
 Flint Michigan once a manufacturing powerhouse has struggled in recent years.
-The decline in manufacturing left the city of Flint with a shrinking population, high unemployment and the host of social issues that arise when jobs are scarce.
+The decline in manufacturing left the city with a shrinking population, high unemployment and the host of social issues that arise when jobs are scarce.
 By 2011 the city was in dire financial straights.
 In accordance with Michigan law, the state took over control of the city and appointed an “emergency manager” with responsibility to administer the city’s finances.

 As the process of restructuring the city’s costs moved forward every possible cost was analysed.
 As part of that process a decision was made to switch the city’s supply of water from its longer term supplier (the Detroit Water and Sewerage Department who sourced their water supplies from Lake Huron and the Detroit River) to the Karegnondi Water Authority who sourced their water from the Flint River.
 The move was intended to save $5M per year, which on paper looked good.
 However, the failure to analysis the full implications of the move resulted in lead leaching into the water supply exposing many residents to hazardous levels of the poisonous metal.